javascriptdata/dnotebook/README.md

 ![](assets/test-dnotes.gif)

 You can download the notebook shown above [here](assets/test-notebook.json).
-To view and interact with the notebook without installing anything, go to [playnotebook.jsdata.org](https://playnotebook.jsdata.org/) and upload it.
+To view and interact with the notebook without installing anything, go to [playnotebook.jsdata.org](https://playnotebook.jsdata.org/demo).

 #### [See the Official Getting Started Guide](https://dnotebook.jsdata.org/getting-started)